 Is HVAC a Difficult Job?

 Every job has sources of stress.
 HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-Additionally, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.
+The proper experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a stable workload help both installers and technicians reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy equipment and performing repetitive motions are both common during HVAC work.
+Getting to specialized types of equipment can be exhausting.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, which means professionals in HVAC can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, reliable expertise will become even more important.
-The newest models of heating and cooling systems use less energy or produce it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+New forms of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
+You can secure the needed certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which is typically six months to two years.
 Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to maximize your capabilities.
+Standing for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While some math is involved, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While some math is involved, the bulk of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 every year.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 annually.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

-A typical workday may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.
+Your work schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

 As stated previously, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+For roles assisting customers, strong customer service skills are always welcome.

-Since the HVAC industry is growing quickly, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
+Top earners make between $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
 HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary